Iowa Wrongful Death Claims and Lawsuits

 - Dangerous drugs;

-- Defective products and equipment; and
+- Defective products and equipment

-- Medical malpractice.
+- Medical malpractice

-Damages in an Iowa Wrongful Death Claim
+Common Damages in a Iowa Wrongful Death Claims

-- Support for the deceased’s spouse;
+- Medical bills for the deceased’s illness or injury

-- Loss of consortium.
+- Loss of services and companionship to family

 Contact an Iowa Wrongful Death Attorney